East Hero 2 MF.jpg

-Individual Therapy in Calgary for Adolescents and Adults
+Individual Therapy in Calgary

-Specializing in anxiety, perfectionism, relationships, emotional regulation and trauma. guidance for getting unstuck.
+Specializing in anxiety, perfectionism, and trauma.

-Feeling somehow not good enough—or too much, or perhaps even both?
+Feeling somehow not good enough?

 Stuck in cycles of procrastinating, overworking, or overthinking.
 Trying to control things that feel out of your control.
 Wanting to take action toward what truly matters to you, but finding it hard to move forward.

 From the outside, others may see you as confident, capable, and holding it all together.
 But on the inside, your mind doesn’t seem to switch off and you doubt yourself.
+You can’t rest.
+Your achievement pressure is on overload.

 Maybe you feel like this is just the way things are—unchangeable, maybe even hopeless.